mawicks/mvarch/README.md

 Some investors probably estimate volatility by using naive approaches such as by computing the variance on a trailing sample of returns.
-This is not an accurate approach.
+That is not an accurate approach.
 During periods of increasing volatility this would underestimate the volatility since the volatility today can be significantly greater than the volatility of the past N days.
 Volatility can change rapidly Likewise, during